-The Williamsburg Symphony Orchestra League (WSOL) is a group of dedicated music enthusiasts whose experience, interests and generous volunteer hours have been supporting the orchestra for more than 30 years.
+The Williamsburg Symphony Orchestra League (League) is a group of dedicated music enthusiasts whose experience, interests and generous volunteer hours have been supporting the orchestra for many years.
 The Williamsburg Symphony Orchestra was founded in 1984 with the goal of bringing classical music to children.
 Today it is an internationally-recognized professional orchestra in the heart of historic Williamsburg.

-The Williamsburg Symphony Orchestra League provides opportunities for musical enrichment, meeting new friends, interacting with old friends, and participating in a variety of engaging activities.
+The League provides opportunities for musical enrichment, meeting new friends, interacting with old friends, and participating in a variety of engaging activities.
 Whether you enjoy working together on a project or volunteering for a specific task, your participation can suit your schedule.

 As a League member, you will enjoy such benefits as:

 Please consider becoming a valued member of the League.
 Membership form can be found here.
 If you have any questions please do not hesitate to contact our Membership Chair, Marie Mamikonian, at cell (630) 390-6170

 Come help us celebrate the Williamsburg Symphony Orchestra's 35th anniversary on Saturday, April 27, 2019 at Kingsmill Resort.
 A musical cocktail reception, fabulous dinner, and professional entertainment will be capped with a live auction and paddle raise.
 This annual dinner is the League's major fundraising event for the year and provides an excellent opportunity to socialize with like-minded music lovers in support of our community treasure.
 Registration form and sponsorship information can be found here.
 For information about the evening's entertainment, click here.
 See he exciting auction items here.